AlsoGhostglowDev/Ghost-s-Trash-Bin/docs/oc_robot.md

 ### Flight-related commands
 <details>
     <summary><kbd>robot.up()</kbd></summary>
-    This function simply moves the robot one block up (if possible).
+    Similarily to `robot.forward()`, this function makes the robot go up.
 </details>

 <details>
     <summary><kbd>robot.down()</code></kbd></summary>
-    The inverse function of <kbd>robot.up</kbd>, the function instead moves the robot one block down (if possible).
+    Similarily to `robot.forward()`, this function makes the robot go down.
 </details>

+> [!NOTE]
+> I was too lazy to edit the bottom part so it might have grammar issues and spelling errors - Execute

 ---